WouterBant/AI4MI/README.md

 <br>

-And evaluation with:
+And evaluation on 2D metrics with:

 ```bash
 python src/test.py --from_checkpoint [your_checkpoint]
 ```

-Or easier (uncomment the lines of models you want to test and make sure to download the corresponding checkpoint first):
+Or easier (uncomment the lines of SAMed models you want to test and make sure to download the corresponding checkpoint first):
 ```bash
 bash test.sh
 ```